adrianyau/Final-Capstone-Project/README.md

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
 In particular, I wanted to answer:

-1. Are employees with the same job descriptions being compensated equally?
+1. Are employees with the same job titles and responsibilities being compensated equally?
-2. What is the average salary between job titles?
+2. What is the average salary between job positions?
-3. Is there a gender wage gap between men and women for the same title and responsibilities?
+3. Is there a gender wage gap between men and women for the same job title and responsibilities?

 ## Process